-The parties to the collective agreement will monitor the effects of the income guarantee as included in Article 39 in the light of the report of the 'Roemer task force' and can, in the new collective agreement that the parties will agree on as of 2 January 2023, if necessary, make additional agreements about the possible improvement of the deployment and design of this income guarantee.
+The parties to the collective agreement will monitor the effects of the income guarantee as included in Article 39 in the light of the report of the 'Roemer task force' and can, if necessary, make additional agreements about the possible improvement of the deployment and design of this income guarantee.
 The monitoring and additional agreements will also include unintended consequences of the income guarantee by the parties to the collective agreement, such as the agency worker's claim to the income guarantee in the event of instant dismissal.